'Jumanji' tops box office for third straight weekend

 The heist thriller "Den of Thieves" slotted in at third place with an opening weekend of $15.3 million.
 The STXfilms release stars Gerard Butler and Curtis "50 Cent" Jackson.

 Though "Paddington 2" disappointed last weekend in its debut, the acclaimed sequel slid just 25 percent in its second week.
-"Paddington 2," which has set a new record for the most widely reviewed 100-percent fresh movie on Rotten Tomatoes, grossed $8.2 million in its second week of domestic release.
+"Paddington 2," which has set a new record for the most widely reviewed 100-percent fresh movie on Rotten Tomatoes, grossed $8.2 million in its second week of domestic release thanks in part to good word of mouth.
 Warner Bros. acquired the film's North American distribution from The Weinstein Co. in November.

+Also showing unexpected legs was "The Greatest Showman," the Hugh Jackman-led musical about P.T.
+Barnum.
+It dipped just 12 percent in its fifth week of release.
+With another $11 million, "The Greatest Showman" has now grossed $113.5 million for 20th Century Fox.

 Paul Thomas Anderson's "Phantom Thread" expanded nationwide, taking in $3.4 million from 896 theaters.
 The Focus Features release, starring Daniel Day-Lewis in what the actor has said will be his final performance, has grossed $6.2 million.